TABLE OF CONTENTS

 What is a PayPal High-Risk Merchant Account?

 A high-risk merchant account is a merchant account that either the payment processor, card brands (such as Visa, MasterCard, and Discover), or banks have determined is high risk.
-This is true whether you have a PayPal high-risk merchant account or a standard merchant account.
+This is true whether you have a PayPal or standard merchant account.

 A processor could make this classification after considering a few factors, such as: